 On January 11, 2012, C.R.
-Bard, Inc. filed a suit in the United States District Court of Utah claiming certain of our implantable port products infringe on three U.S. patents held by Bard (the "Utah Action").
+Bard, Inc. ("Bard") filed a suit in the United States District Court of Utah claiming certain of our implantable port products infringe on three U.S. patents held by Bard (the "Utah Action").
 Bard is seeking unspecified damages and other relief.
 The Court denied Bard's motion for pre-trial consolidation with separate actions it filed on the same day against Medical Components, Inc. and Smiths Medical ASD, Inc., but had asked for supplemental briefing on the issue of whether to conduct a common Markman hearing.
-Meanwhile, we filed petitions for reexamination in the US Patent and Trademark Office ("PTO") which seek to invalidate all 3 patents asserted in the litigation.
-Our petitions have been granted and 40 of 41 patent claims have been and remain rejected.
-The Patent Office has issued a Final Rejection of all the claims subject to reexamination and Bard has filed appeals.
-The parties have completed briefing on the appeals and oral argument was held on June 18, 2015.
-The parties are awaiting decision by the Board of Appeals and Interferences.
-The case has been stayed pending final resolution of the PTO process.
-The Company believes these claims are without merit and intends to defend them vigorously.
-The Company has not recorded an expense related to the outcome of this litigation because it is not yet possible to determine if a potential loss is probable nor reasonably estimable.
+Meanwhile, we filed petitions for reexamination in the US Patent and Trademark Office ("PTO") which seek to invalidate all 3 patents asserted by Bard in the litigation.
+Our petitions were granted and 40 of 41 patent claims were rejected and, following further proceedings, the Patent Office issued a Final Rejection of all 40 claims subject to reexamination.
+Thereafter, Bard filed appeals to the PTO Board of Appeals and Interferences for all three reexams.
+The parties completed briefing on the appeals and oral argument was held on June 18, 2015.
+The Patent Office has issued decisions in the three appeals.
+In one (issued on March 11, 2016 for US Patent No. 7,785,302), the rejections of six of the ten claims under reexamination were affirmed, but were reversed on four of the ten claims.
+In the second (issued on March 24, 2016 for U.S. Patent No. 7,959,615), the rejections of eight of the ten claims under reexamination were affirmed but the rejections of the other two of the ten claims were reversed.
+In the third (issued on March 29 for U.S. Patent No. 7,947.022) the rejections of all twenty claims under reexamination were affirmed.
+Bard has since filed Requests for Rehearing in all three reexamination appeals and the Company filed Requests for Rehearing in two of the reexamination appeals (the '302 and '615 patent reexaminations).
+Each party has filed comments in Opposition to the other party's Rehearing Requests, and we are awaiting the PTO determinations in all three reexaminations

+PTO process.
+We believe these claims are without merit and intend to defend them vigorously.
+We have not recorded an expense related to the outcome of this litigation because it is not yet possible to determine if a potential loss is probable nor reasonably estimable.